‘Never again’: Regulatory reform pledged to prevent repeat of water bill hikes

 He made the announcement in response to an independent review by Sir Jon Cunliffe which called for the move, as one of 88 measures to tackle problems in the water sector.

-Quizzed by journalists after the speech about future bill hikes, Mr Reed insisted it was “absolutely the intention” that the reforms would ensure there was adequate investment in the long term to prevent the kind of 30% increase seen in customer water bills last year, at the next price review in five years.
+Questioned by journalists after the speech about future bill hikes, Mr Reed insisted it was “absolutely the intention” that the reforms would ensure there was adequate investment in the long term to prevent the kind of 30% increase seen in customer water bills last year at the next price review in five years.

-“The reforms that we’re bringing in are intended to prevent the circumstances that led to those bill hikes,” he said.

-“We’re bringing it in so that there will be adequate investment in the long term in our water pipes and our sewage pipes, so they don’t ever again crumble away to the extent that a big bill hike becomes necessary.”

-“Our rivers, lakes and seas are polluted with record levels of sewage,” he said.

-Mr Reed blamed soaring water bills for straining household finances and warned that poor infrastructure is holding back economic growth.
+“That is part of the cost of building the infrastructure that we need but at the same time, a regulator needs to continue to maintain pressure and efficiency.”

-But ministers have refused to entertain the possibility of renationalisation, despite demands from campaigners to return water companies to public ownership, with Mr Reed warning it would cost £100 billion and slow down efforts to cut pollution.
+Sir Jon’s review did not explore renationalising water companies; ministers have refused to entertain the possibility despite demands from campaigners to return them to public ownership.

+Mr Reed warned nationalisation would cost £100 billion and slow down efforts to cut pollution.